 This series depicts the difficult circumstances in which some people in the world live.
 But paradoxically, their condition doesn’t prevent them from positively contemplating life.

 How has this attitude shaped their cultures and beliefs while teaching them to survive in a sometimes harsh environment?

 In West Africa, along the coastline of Guinea, people have been harvesting salt for centuries using fire for the evaporation process.
 However, this vital activity has been endangered by the lack of wood due to the overexploited and shrinking mangroves.

-To counter this disastrous trend, a NGO introduced a revolutionary method creating small salt swamps with plastic sheets which makes the sea water evaporates under the heat of the sun and easing the collection of the precious crystal.
+To counter this disastrous trend, an NGO introduced a revolutionary method of creating small salt swamps with plastic sheets which makes the seawater evaporates under the heat of the sun and eases the collection of the precious crystal.